jonathondilworth/detailed-plutus-lecture-notes/haskell-notes/7-Lecture-Eight-WORK-IN-PROGRESS.md

 (x:xs) ++ ys    =   x : (xs ++ ys)
 ```

+Would I be correct in saying this is a recursive data type?
+The data type List takes an argument: a, and returns either Nil or cons a (List a) until the base case is satisfied, which is Nil..?

 *My intuition: lists are either empty or they Cons with an element or the head of another list, which is itself an element?*